-The pension scheme in the Statement of Financial Position for St Leger shows an overall surplus, comprising a pension asset and positive revenue reserves at 31 March 2023.
-The position at 31 March 2022 was an overall negative position with a pension liability and negative revenue reserves.
+The pension scheme in the Statement of Financial Position for St Leger shows an overall surplus, comprising a pension asset and positive revenue reserves at 31 March 2024 and 31 March 2023.
 The accounting treatment does not impact on the day to day operations of St Leger Homes and the accounts have been prepared on a going concern basis since the Directors believe the company will continue to operate for the foreseeable future.